cloudbees-core-cd-workshop/workshop-exercises/exercises/approvals-post-cb-core.md

 ### Skip Default Checkout

 By default, when a global `agent` - that is an `agent` at the `pipeline` level - is used and there aren't any agents defined at the individual `stage` levels, then that same `agent` is shared across all the `stages` and the automatic source code checkout only happens once.
-But you will typically want to use different agents for different stages.
+But you will typically want to use different **agents** for different **stages**.
 And sometimes you don't need to checkout the source code in every `stage`.
 That is the case for our Pipeline for the **helloworld-nodejs** repository - we will eventually have different Kubernetes Pod Template based agents for each `stage`.
 So we are going to revisit the automatic code checkout for Declarative Pipelines that was mentioned in the [Basic Declarative Syntax Structure](./intro-pipeline-cb-core.md#basic-declarative-syntax-structure) lesson.
 Declarative Pipeline checks out source code by default as part of the `agent` directive.
 However, we don't need all of the files in the **helloworld-nodejs** repository in all of the stages.
 The `skipDefaultCheckout` option is a global level `options` to disable automatic checkouts.

 1. First, update the global `options` directive by adding the `skipDefaultCheckout` job setting: